 The river begins to steepen and gets mankier.
 When it makes an abrupt left turn, you will be tempted to swing wide and eddy out right.
 Don't do it!

 The best (cleanest) line is cutting hard left at the top of the turn, boofing through several holes and weird currents to the left of a large mid-river boulder.
-A 1/4 mile of continued big holes and waves follow the rapid, leading to the lip of TittyMilk Falls.
+A 1/4 mile of continued big holes and waves follow the rapid, leading to the lip of the Crux Line.

-Part one of "TittyMilk Falls", and the hardest individual part of the run.
+Part one of the hardest individual part of the run.
 Scout this from the road beforehand, as you won't be stopping above it, and some parts may be junky or have big holes.

-Following Side Boob, the river enters a straight away with many big white boulders and holes.
-Once it really steepens, you will be at the top of this rapid: the entrance of which is gaurded by a big hole, and followed by a large mid-stream boulder.
+Following the entrance to the crux, the river enters a straight away with many big white boulders and holes.
+Once it really steepens, you will be at the top of this rapid: the entrance of which is guarded by a big hole, and followed by a large mid-stream boulder.
 Left on both is often easier, and will present you with a nice curler/tongue into the meat of the rapid.
 At most flows, the rest of the drop consists of a series of large holes which can be run middle/left.
 Stay on your toes, the last one is the biggest!

-A nearly 1/2 mile long runnout follows the Titties.
+A nearly 1/2 mile long runout follows the Crux.
 Although the moves are not distinct, the river remains steep and contains many back to back holes which must be punched or hit straight.
 At this point your arms may be burning!

 Eventually the pace slacks somewhat, but be on your toes for a few sleeper holes before you pass Shingle Mill Flat Picnic Area.